stanford-rc/bookstack/docs/first-time.md

 ## Configuring SAML

-On a first run of Bookstack, SAML is not configured.
+On a first run of Bookstack, the SAML SP is configured, but the IdP is not, and there is no administrator.
 The process of configuring SAML has three steps:

-1. Start Bookstack with standard (email & password) authentication, log in, and change your admin password.

-2. Switch to SAML, log in, and then switch back to standard auth.

-3. Log in as the local admin, give your SAML account admin rights, and switch back to SAML.
+1. Update the IdP with the SP's metadata.

+2. Create an administrator.

+3. Log in.

 Each step is covered below.

-### First Login

-On your first login, make sure you can log in, and that the (empty) site is there.
-Logins trigger an audit log entry, so just logging in is enough to test that the database is up, with writes enabled.

-Go to the *Edit Profile* menu, and change your password.

-### First SAML Switch & Metadata load

-Log out of Bookstack, then shut down the stack (with `docker-compose down`.
-Change the `BOOKSTACK_AUTH_METHOD` environment variable to `saml2`, and bring the stack back up (`docker-compose up`).
+### Update the IdP

-Once the application is running, navigate to `https://YOUR_BOOKSTACK_SITE/saml2/metadata`.
-This will give you the SAML 2 metadata XML.
+Navigate to `https://YOUR_BOOKSTACK_SITE/saml2/metadata`.
+This will give you the SAML2 metadata XML.

 Go to the [SPDB](https://spdb.stanford.edu/), and paste in your SP metadata XML.
 You will need to set several parameters: